In this article, you’re going to learn how to do an SEO audit of your website in 17 easy steps.

 A 17-Point SEO Audit Checklist

-Now you know how to perform an SEO audit.
+Now you know how to do an SEO audit.
 We hope you found this guide helpful.

 Here is a 17-point SEO audit checklist you can always use for your SEO audits.